 The potential problems:

 1. The problem with removable liners is that they are often difficult to re-seat in the correct position inside the shell.
-And when your hands are sweaty, it could be big trouble.
-That's less of a problem with mittens, but gloves can be a crap shoot, depending on the design of the glove.
+And when your hands are sweaty, it could be even more difficult.
+That's less of a problem with mittens, but gloves can be a crap-shoot, depending on the design of the glove.
 When you try them on at the store, make sure they come apart and go back together really easily, because when you're out in the elements it will be much harder.

 2. The liner is not fixed so the gloves rarely fit exactly right, and dexterity is often decreased.
 The liner (in most designs) moves relative to the shell every time you move your hands.

 As a glove designer who has spent a lot of time trying on and testing other company's designs I am constantly amazed by the terrible functionality of most removable liner gloves.
 Several prominent brands (which I will not list here) are barely usable at all.
-They are so hard to put on and take off AND re-seat once removed, that I wonder if any person from that company even tested them at all before pawning them off on the consumer.
+They are so hard to put on and take off AND re-seat once removed, that I wonder if any person from that company even tested them at all before going into production and marketing them.
 Also, I don't understand why a ski shop would carry a ski glove that you can't even get on your hand.
 Lots of removable liner glove designs should have been rejected outright.

-Knowing all of this, Free the Powder designed removable liner gloves and mittens that fix all these problems.
-They are called the RX and SX models.
-They go on and go off as if they were sewn-in with all the benefits of a removable liner.
+Knowing all of these potential issues, Free the Powder designed removable liner gloves and mittens that fix all these problems - our X-Series.
+They go on and off as if the liners were sewn into the shells with all the benefits of a removable liner.

 1. Simple design.